GreenMailBox/TMDb_Horror_Movie_Scraper/README.md

 # TMDb Horror Movie Scraper

-This Python script searches for horror movies using The Movie Database (TMDb) API and saves the results to a CSV file.
+This Python script searches for movies using The Movie Database (TMDb) API and saves the results to a CSV file.
 It utilizes the `requests` library to interact with the TMDb API and fetches horror movies based on their genre ID.

 ## Features